 You can do so much digitally nowadays but originating on film gives you so many options in-camera as well as post.
 I definitely love shooting film whenever possible.

 A year later Paul and I did a follow up project together with Treats! magazine .. also shot on 35mm with big favors from Panavision Hollywood.
 This time we had two nights, a a small but real crew, a couple more lights and a few more toys.
 Overall tho it was very similar to Possession but we had learned from our mistakes.

 Thank you for sharing your thoughts and insights with us Matthias.
-I say “thank you” on behalf of all of our blog readers students in our online music video course.
+I say “thank you” on behalf of all of our blog readers students in our online film school.
 Our audience and students let us know all of the time that they really appreciate it when filmmakers open up to them like this.
 Thank you very much.